 Certain sections or items on your retail audit checklist may not be applicable to all locations.
-For example, the “Washrooms” section is probably not applicable at a store located in a shopping center.
-Likewise, the “Drive-thru” section won’t be applicable at a restaurant that does not have one.
+For example, the “Washrooms” section is probably not applicable to a store located in a shopping center.
+Likewise, the “Drive-thru” section won’t be applicable to a restaurant that does not have one.

 Doing this saves time and is more intuitive.
 Retail audit software allows you to disable entire sections and items at certain stores according to the store type.

 Step 4: Make sure your checklist has adequate coverage

 While individual situations vary, you should address some or all of the following areas, each represented as a section:

 - Presentation and Merchandising (view sample merchandising checklist)

 - Products and Preparation (view food safety checklist)

 - Staff and Speed of Service